Top 7 Dog Friendly Beaches in Alabama 2025

 Fort Morgan is an iconic historic site located in Mobile Bay since 1834.
 This historical site played an important role during the American Civil War.
 The century-old mansion and the adjacent beach are great places to get fresh air.

-Pets are prohibited in the fort premises but allowed in designated spaces between Fort Morgan Pier and the Old Fisherman’s Wharf.
+Pets are prohibited in the Fort’s premises but allowed in designated spaces between Fort Morgan Pier and the Old Fisherman’s Wharf.
 The dogs must be leashed and well-behaved.
 Owners must clean up after their four-legged friends.

 Fort Morgan State Historic Site